Matej-ch/button-generator/README.md

 You can copy your own style and use it on your own page.

-Your last created buttons are saved to your local storage in broser, and you can return to them, until you delete your cache.
+Your last created buttons are saved to your local storage in browser, and you can return to them, until you delete your cache.

 Use scroll button in number inputs